Western Nevada: Geography

 Western Nevada encompasses the western edge of the state, with the term generally applied to areas within 100 mi of the California border, from Mineral County northward.
 On the west along the California border, the Sierra Nevada mountains rise sharply from the Great Basin desert floor.
 Basin and Range Province topography extends east from the Sierras, with mountain ranges such as the Virginia Range, Pah Rah Range and Pine Nut Mountains separating the more densely populated Sierra front with the desert plains to the east.
 The mountains act as a second rain shadow for Pacific storms rolling east.

 Three rivers flow off the Sierras to the Great Basin — the Truckee River, Carson River and Walker River.
 The Truckee Canyon through the Virginia and Pah Rah mountains serves as the route for Interstate 80 between Fernley and Reno.
-Pyramid Lake and Washoe Lake collect water in their respective endorheic basins, and Lake Lahontan impounds the Carson River to distribute water for irrigation in Churchill County.
+Pyramid Lake and Washoe Lake collect water in their respective endorheic basins, and the Lake Lahontan Reservoir impounds the Carson River to distribute water for irrigation in Churchill County.